Follow TV Tropes

 • Pike got lucky (or so it seemed at first); turns out the Romulan commander he faces off against was tired of war and was impressed by Pike's show of mercy.
 Unfortunately, his Blood Knight sub-commander secretly called in the entire Romulan fleet, leading to his ship's destruction for their hubris.
 The commander and his crew Face Death with Dignity, but both they and the Enterprise came so close to peace.

-• Seeing Chapel, who's loved Spock so long, devastated from seeing his horrible fate, and knowing every last heartbreaking detail about it.
+• Chapel's devastation from seeing Spock's horrible fate, and knowing every last heartbreaking detail about it.
+She's loved him for so long and now must watch him suffer so horribly.
 It hits harder because this is the first time we see her in this timeline, and her appearance comes immediately before we see Spock's injuries.

 • Immediately before hand we learn that, once again, Martine and Tomlinson's relationship is doomed.
 In Pike's altered future, Martine instead of Tomlinson dies when the Enterprise is attacked by the Romulan fleet that also injured Spock.
 The newly widowered Tomlinson just stares at Pike crying his eyes out with a look on his face that just says "Why?"